Humanities

 The AP course in Comparative Government and Politics introduces students to fundamental concepts used by political scientists to study the processes and outcomes of politics in a variety of country settings.
 The course aims to illustrate the rich diversity of political life, to show examples of existing institutional systems, to explain differences in processes and policy outcomes, and to communicate to students the importance of global political and economic changes.
 Comparison assists both in identifying problems and in analyzing policy making.
 Additionally, the course covers the major concepts that are used to organize and interpret specific countries and their governments.
 Six countries form the core of the AP Comparative Government and Politics course: China, Great Britain, Iran, Mexico, Nigeria, and Russia.
 By using these six countries, the course can move the discussion of concepts from abstract definition to concrete example, noting that not all concepts will be equally useful in all country settings.
 (Collegeboard.org)

-Please Note: Students enrolling in the AP Comparative Government and Politics course will be required to complete the Summer Assignment – which involves defining key vocabulary terms and finding and analyzing several articles relating to the six “course countries” – by August 11, 2023.
+Please Note: Students enrolling in the AP Comparative Government and Politics course will be required to complete the Summer Assignment – which involves defining key vocabulary terms and finding and analyzing several articles relating to the six “course countries” – by midnight August 11, 2024.
 Students who do not complete the Summer Assignment by August 11 will need to enroll in an alternate elective.

 Subject Area: History